-The Organization receives significant contributions restricted by donors, and considers contributions restricted for programs which are ongoing, major and central to its annual operations to be available to meet cash needs for general expenditures within one year.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-During the year ended August 31, 2020, the level of liquidity was managed within the Organization's expectations.
+During the year ended August 31, 2021, the level of liquidity was managed within the Organization's expectations.